J-Guenther/data-table-source/README.md

 # DataTableSource

 `DataTableSource` is a simple JavaScript class designed to manage and filter tabular data easily.
-It allows you to set data, apply filters, paginate through data, and retrieve the currently rendered dataset.
-It contains the JS logic you need for creating dynamic tables.
+It allows you to set data, apply filters, paginate through data, sort data, and retrieve the currently rendered dataset.
+It contains the JS logic you need for creating dynamic HTML tables.

 ## Installation
 Coming soon...